YOLOS - You Only Look At One Sequence is the newest, and potentially most impactful, iteration on the YOLO family of object detection models.

 Aside from that fact, the YOLOS network architecture shares nothing else with previous YOLO Models.

-So it is worth looking into YOLOS for research purposes - otherwise we would recommend staying tuned for future iterations of transformers in object detection.
+It is worth looking into YOLOS for research purposes, but there are other YOLO models that are appropriate for production use cases.
+Otherwise we would recommend staying tuned for future iterations of transformers in object detection.

 Training YOLOS

-If you want to train YOLOS on your own data, you can stay tuned by subscribing to the Roboflow blog - or you can check out the YOLOS repo source.
+If you want to train YOLOS on your own data you can read our post, see video below, or you can check out the YOLOS repo source.

 If you are just seeking the current best performance on your custom dataset, we recommend starting by training YOLOv5.